Omega-3 fats are constantly in the news, and by now almost everyone has at least some awareness of the health benefits these fatty acids can provide.

 Reduce Processed Food Consumption

 Instead of relying on something from a fast food drive-thru or a package that you toss in the microwave, buy fresh foods and go back to cooking again.
+Yes, it takes a bit more effort and planning, but you’ll be rewarded with great tasting meals and a boost in your energy levels and overall health.

 Become A Label Reader